When was the last time you tested your backups?

 Testing allows you to understand how much space you need, the processes required and how teams would need to react in similar scenarios.

-Does everyone understand who owns the recovery process?
+3. Who owns the recovery process?

 It’s important that someone has ownership over the recovery process, and the team knows who to look to for guidance on the process.